rocky-linux/documentation/en/rocky/8/guides/librenms_monitoring_server.md

 `useradd librenms -d /opt/librenms -M -r -s "$(which bash)"`

 With this command, we are setting the default directory for our new user to "/opt/librenms" however the "-M" option says "don't create the directory."
-The of course is that we will be creating it when we install libreNMS.
+The reason, of course, is that we will be creating it when we install libreNMS.
 The "-r" says to make this user a system account and the "-s" says to set the shell (in this case, to "bash")

 ## Download LibreNMS and Set Permissions